varsha-jain/ToDo/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ Y] List anything else that you can get done to improve the app functionality!
+I am working on the app to add the feature of Notification as well as archiving all the tasks or synching it with cloud.
+I have also thought of adding the feature to categorize each task as personal, work or others.

 ## Video Walkthrough